OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ### Test Authentication with AD FS

-1. In Chrome, sign out of Okta.

-2. Enter `diane.smith@oktaice.local` for `Username`

-3. Enter `Tra!nme4321` as the `Password`

-The user should now be logged in via AD FS as an IdP.
-This should also create a new Okta-managed user via Just-in-Time (JIT) provisioning with the profile attribute mapping we set up in AD FS.

-### Verify JIT Provisioning

-## Test Authentication with AD FS

 1. Click [here to copy the previously configured applications](command:codetour.sendTextToTerminal?["mkdir redirect; mkdir embedded; cp ../03-exploring-authentication-protocol-flows/redirect/* redirect; cp ../03-exploring-authentication-protocol-flows/embedded/* embedded"]).

 2. Click [here to launch the web server](command:codetour.sendTextToTerminal?["python -m http.server 8080"]).